Drupal vs SharePoint comparison

 Buyer's Guide

-Find out what your peers are saying about SharePoint vs. WordPress and other solutions.
-Updated: March 2024.
+Find out what your peers are saying about Drupal vs. SharePoint and other solutions.
+Updated: May 2024.

-Drupal is ranked 5th in Web Content Management while SharePoint is ranked 1st in Web Content Management with 17 reviews.
+Drupal is ranked 5th in Web Content Management while SharePoint is ranked 1st in Web Content Management with 150 reviews.
 Drupal is rated 8.6, while SharePoint is rated 7.8.
-On the other hand, the top reviewer of SharePoint writes "Stable and scalable collaboration system; good for document and file sharing, and offers fast issue resolution from its support team".
-Drupal is most compared with WordPress, Adobe Experience Manager, Atlassian Confluence, Magnolia CMS and Sitecore Experience Manager, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, Box and WordPress.
+The top reviewer of Drupal writes "Through my different companies, we have developed many Drupal sites, from simple ones to complex E-commerce sites and custom made applications.
+The UI could be improved, though".
+On the other hand, the top reviewer of SharePoint writes "Good integrations, helps with collaboration, and increases visibility".
+Drupal is most compared with WordPress, Liferay Digital Experience Platform, Adobe Experience Manager, Magnolia CMS and Ibexa DXP, whereas SharePoint is most compared with Citrix ShareFile, Microsoft OneDrive, Dropbox, WordPress and Box.
+See our Drupal vs. SharePoint report.

 See our list of best Web Content Management vendors and best Corporate Portals (Enterprise Information Portals) vendors.